Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/15-understanding-type-113-transactions/+page.md

 2. **contract accounts**.
 These are smart contracts that behave as accounts but are also capable of implementing more complex logic.
 They enable features such as _multiple signers_ or allowing others to pay for gas and send transactions on our behalf.

 > 🗒️ **NOTE**:br
-> Aaccounts on ZK Sync are automatically _smart contract_ accounts.
+> Accounts on ZKsync are automatically _smart contract_ accounts.
 They are fully customizable and include different signature schemes, multi-signature capabilities, and setting spending limits.